1st Grade

 Reading:

 READ!
 READ!
 READ!
-In the early childhood years, it is so important to read to your children.
-If possible, please try to read to them as much as you can.
 In addition to being read to, first graders are expected to read books of their choice for 20 minutes each day at home.
-They can choose to read books at home or on RAZKids.
+They can choose to read books at home, Epic! or on RAZKids.
+Please make sure they are logging into iReady for reading as well!

-Please encourage your child to decode the words by him/herself by looking at the letters in the word and by tapping it out.
+Please encourage your child to retell the story back to you!
+This is very important and will help with their comprehension skills.
 As your child reads, check in with them to make sure they are understanding what they are reading.
 Ask questions after each couple of pages to make sure that information is not getting lost.
 Encourage them to respond in complete sentences.

 Materials: